 Building a Support System

-Building a support system involves connecting with friends, other family members, and colleagues who can offer advice, validation, and encouragement during difficult times.
+Building a support system involves reaching out to a family member or friend for support, as well as connecting with other family members, friends, and colleagues who can offer advice, validation, and encouragement during difficult times.
 Supportive people can help you feel more secure and understood when dealing with stress and overwhelming feelings.
+High expectations can also contribute to feelings of overwhelm.
+Talking to a trusted friend when you feel overwhelmed can provide comfort, perspective, and reassurance.

 Peer support groups can also provide emotional validation, support, a safe place to talk, and an opportunity to learn coping strategies, boosting self-esteem and mental health.